Scandy-co/RouxSwiftHelloWorld/README.md

-# Networking via SDK - Mirror Device
+# Networking via SDK

 This feature allows two devices to be connected.
 One device captures the scan while the other device renders the preview.
-This branch demonstrates how to implement the mirror device.
-See `demo/networking-scanning-device` to see how to set up the scanning device.

 ## Terminology